hyperledger-labs/splice/cluster/README.md

 #### Kubectl and `cncluster` operations.

-Run the following commands in the deployment directory of the cluster you with to observe.
+Run the following commands in the deployment directory of the cluster you want to observe.
 For ScratchNet, this is `cluster/deployment/scratchnet`, and similar for other clsuters.

 1. Run `kubectl get pods` to get the status of all pods in the default namespace